-The readings, from consecutive turns of the apparatus were then organized into "sets," which were made at different times of day and at different seasons of year.
-Data sets were then averaged according to a sidereal time clock, which was correlated with external celestial coordinates.
-Miller became convinced of an ether Earth-entrainment effect, which necessitated using the apparatus at higher altitudes (to reduce the anticipated entrainment-effect of sea-level environments), and he additionally undertook the experiments in structures where the walls at the level of the lightpath were open to the air, covered with canvas.
-Only glass, or glass and light paper covers were used along the light-beam paths, with all wood or metal shielding removed.
-By contrast, the original Michelson-Morley interferometer had a round-trip lightpath of around 22 meters, [17] and the experiments were undertaken with an opaque wooden cover over the instrument, situated in the basement of one of the large stone buildings at Case School in Cleveland (today, Case-Western Reserve University), see Figure 2, right.
+it turned, speaking out the readings at the ring of a bell which automatically sounded when electrodes made contact at 24° intervals (dividing the circle into 15 parts).
+An assistant then noted the readings on paper.
+The readings from consecutive turns of the apparatus were then organized into "sets," which were made at different times of day and at different seasons of the year.
+Datasets were then averaged according to a sidereal time clock, which was correlated with external celestial coordinates.
+Miller became convinced of an ether Earth-entrainment effect, which necessitated using the apparatus at higher altitudes (to reduce the anticipated entrainment-effect of sea-level environments), and he additionally undertook the experiments in structures where the walls at the level of the light-path were open to the air, covered with canvas (Figure 2, Figure 3).
+Only glass or glass and light paper covers were used along the light-beam paths, with all wood or metal shielding removed.
+By contrast, the original Michelson-Morley interferometer (Figure 4) had a roundtrip light-path of around 22 meters (Michelson 1927:153), and the experiments were undertaken with an opaque wooden cover over the instrument, situated in the basement of one of the large stone buildings at the Case School in Cleveland.